Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Using a lawn mower or leaf blower to make money requires effort, but it’s simple work.

-A second-hand lawn mower should cost no more than $100, and you could make that back in a week, charging $20 - $30 per lawn mowed.
+A second-hand lawn mower should cost no more than $100 at thrift stores or other places, and you could make that back in a week, charging $20 - $30 per lawn mowed.

 You could do this type of work in your spare time or, eventually, make it into a full-time business.